 - Replacement filters can be expensive

-This air purifiers uses a MultiGas filtration and an advanced filter design to provide exceptional protection against gases, odors, and chemicals.
-Able to filter even ultra fine particles, this air purifier boasts the best filtration out of all the others our list.
+This air purifier uses a MultiGas filtration and an advanced filter design to provide exceptional protection against gases, odors, and chemicals.
+Able to filter even ultrafine particles, this air purifier boasts the best filtration out of all the others on our list.
 A

 With its high-quality filters, it is able to block particulates that are as small as .003 microns.
-Not only does this clean the air of dust, dander and allgergens, but also bacteria and viruses.
+Not only does this clean the air of dust, dander, and allergens, but also bacteria and viruses.

 The IQAir Medical-Grade Air Purifier is rated to be used in rooms up to 1125 sq. ft., and runs at only 27 watts at its lowest speed, making it incredibly energy efficient considering the thorough cleaning job that it does.

-Using a four disposable gas-phase filter cartridges, the IQAir air purifier has 12 pounds of activated carbon and alumina pellets which remove even formaldehyde from the air.
-The air flow is evenly dispersed in 320 degrees which makes for an even distribution of clean air.
+Using four disposable gas-phase filter cartridges, the IQAir air purifier has 12 pounds of activated carbon and alumina pellets which remove even formaldehyde from the air.
+The airflow is evenly dispersed at 320 degrees which makes for an even distribution of clean air.

 - Quiet at low settings

 - Filters air particles as small as .003 microns

 - Removes many different particles from the air